jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 _[[ID 243](http://www.abacq.org/calle/index.php?2007/02/18/26-italia)] Piazza Salvador Allende at Arenzano, Italy_

 The place name sign isn't immediately apparent from the [Google Street View imagery](https://goo.gl/maps/cpr44t88iWfcRxSz5)—one has to move and/or turn through the parking area towards the area with bushes, trees and other greenery.
 To the right, there stands an aging place name sign with a green pole that looks like a [dental floss handle](https://i.pinimg.com/originals/61/14/c2/6114c2ab4270b50db318ea333891fd79.jpg).
-Upon zooming in, the sign reads, with typo included in the original:
+Upon zooming in, the sign reads:

 > Salvator Allende
 >
 > Antifascist martyr
+>
+> [_Note: the typo is included in the sign itself._]

+_[[ID 267](http://www.abacq.org/calle/index.php?2008/09/10/262-orgosolo-italia)] Via Allende and mural dedicated to Salvador Allende at Orgosolo, Italy_

+This mountain town is known for colorful murals all around its buildings—most of these murals are political and feature less known personalities and events around the world.
+It has a street named after Allende (Via Allende) and as expected there is also a mural dedicated to Allende near the intersection of Corso Repubblica and Via Cavour.

+> 11 September 1973.
+Chilean military fascists, supported by the [United States] CIA, carry out a coup d'état and bomb the presidential palace where President Salvador Allende is found.

+The mural also quotes an excerpt—in its original Spanish language—from Allende's [last speech](https://www.marxists.org/archive/allende/1973/september/11.htm) delivered via radio from the La Moneda presidential palace at 9:10 am in the middle of the coup:

+> Sigan ustedes sabiendo que, mucho más temprano que tarde, se abrirán las grandes alamedas por donde pase el hombre libre para construir una sociedad mejor.
+>
+> [Go forward knowing that, much sooner rather than later, the great avenues will open again where free people will walk through to construct a better society.]

+#### **Argentina, Austria & Belgium**

+Allende's pursuit of social justice through democratic means finds sympathy around the world, because respect for democracy and social justice is not exclusive to socialism.
+Rather, both should be expected from any government, local or national, regardless of political affiliation or lack thereof.

 _[[ID 113](http://www.abacq.org/calle/index.php?2009/10/08/421-viena-austria)] Memorial plate to Salvador Allende at Plaza República de Chile, Buenos Aires, Argentina ([Photo](https://commons.wikimedia.org/wiki/File:Salvador_Allende_en_Plaza_Chile.JPG) by Gelpgim22 (Sergio Panei Pitrau), CC BY 3.0)_

 ![Photo of the memorial plate to Salvador Allende at Plaza Chile, Recoleta, Buenos Aires Argentina - translated text follows.](assets/113_Argentina_Buenos-Aires_Centennial-memorial-plate.jpg)

-This aptly named park in central Buenos Aires—Republic of Chile Park—is located next to the Chilean embassy in Buenos Aires and has a monument to Chilean independence hero Bernardo O'Higgins.
+This aptly named park in central Buenos Aires—Republic of Chile Park—is located next to the Chilean embassy in Buenos Aires and has monuments and memorial plates to several Chilean historical personalities.

 > Hommage of the legislature of the City of Buenos Aires in the birth centennial of the President of the Republic of Chile
 >
-> Salvador Allende Gossens
+> Salvador Allende Grossens
 >
 > Fighter for liberty, democracy and social justice
 >
 > 1908 - 26 June - 2008
+>
+> [_Note: the typo is included in the memorial plate itself._]

-User-submitted photos of the park reveal that there is another memorial plate to Allende in the 25th anniversary of the coup.
+A photo from the park submitted to [Google Maps](https://goo.gl/maps/bC8B4zyaEvwK6u64A) by Ramon Luizaga on December 2021 reveals that there is another memorial plate to Allende inaugurated by the legislature of the City of Buenos Aires during the 25th anniversary of the coup in 1998.

-> [insert translation here when i find a better photo]

 _[[ID 116](http://www.abacq.org/calle/index.php?2009/10/08/421-viena-austria)] Salvador-Allende-Denkmal at Donaupark, Vienna, Austria ([Photo 1](https://commons.wikimedia.org/wiki/File:20210620_Donaupark_Salvador-Allende-Denkmal_01.jpg) by Funke, CC BY-SA 4.0.
 [Photo 2](https://commons.wikimedia.org/wiki/File:Salvador_Allende_monument_plaque,_Donaupark_(Vienna).jpg) by Robot8A, CC BY-SA 4.0.)_